 Mystic Hot Springs has multiple pools and epic freestanding tubs (literally.)

-Red Hills Hot Springs is a family-friendly hot spring right at the bottom of a (you guessed it) red hill.
+Red Hill Hot Springs is a family-friendly hot spring right at the bottom of a (you guessed it) red hill in Monroe, Utah.
+The spring is free to the public and open year-round.

 Fremont Indian State Park and Museum